Financial-Times/origami/README.md

 * `hasCloseButton: [false]` - Whether or not the overlay shoudl have a close button
 * `isCenteredVertically: [true]` - Whether or not the dialog is centered horizontally on the screen
 * `isCenteredHorizontally: [true]` - Whether or not the dialog is centered horizontally on the screen
-* `snapsToFullHeight: [true]` - Whether or not the dialog will switch to occupying the full height of the screen with scroll bars at small screen sizes
+* `snapsToFullHeight: [true]` - Whether or not the dialog will intelligently switch to occupying the full height of the screen with scroll bars at small screen sizes
-* `snapsToFullWidth: [true]` - Whether or not the dialog will switch to occupying the full width of the screen with scroll bars at small screen sizes
+* `snapsToFullWidth: [true]` - Whether or not the dialog will intelligently switch to occupying the full width of the screen with scroll bars at small screen sizes

 #### Events
 The following event listeners can also be set on the options object.
 To use set to a function which expects to be passed the current dialog object (which contains references to its options, DOM elements and DOM properties)